Motion of a rotating black hole in a homogeneous electromagnetic field: A black hole in a homogeneous electromagnetic field

 Following this simplification rules and performing rather long calculations one obtains the following results.
 The momentum fluxes are \be

 \ee

 The fluxes of the angular momentum are \be

 \ee The last expression correctly reproduces \eqref{mj}, as it should be.
+The reason is that the asymptotic Killing vector $\zeta_Z^{\mu}$ generating a rotation around $Z$ axis in the flat metric \eqref{OBL} written in the oblate coordinates coincides with the exact Killing vector $\ts{\zeta}$ of the Kerr metric in the Boyer-Lindquist coordinates.

 Let us emphasize, that since the vectors $\ts{\xi}_{(a)}$ and $\ts{\zeta}_{(a)}$ in the limit $M\to 0$ coincide with the Killing vectors, the quantities $\ts{\PP}_{(a)}$ and $\ts{\JJ}_{(a)}$ vanishes as well in this limit.
 Both fluxes vanish also for $a=0$.
 This means that a non-rotating (Schwarzschild) black hole absorbs neither energy-momentum nor angular momentum, and its mass, velocity and spin are constant.
 Let us emphasize, that for the rotating black hole the momentum flux is proportional to the factor $J=Ma$, while the fluxes of the angular momentum are linear combinations of two quantities proportional to $M^2a$ and $Ma^2$.
 For slowly rotating black holes when $a\ll M$ the second contribution is smaller than the first one.